 We take part in many charity fundraising activities, many chosen by our parents, such as the Macmillan Big Coffee morning as well as national ones such as Children in Need.

-Our school offers parents the full range of services for an extended school, such as a free breakfast club on site, after school childcare, adult education, care for children from 0 to 3, although some of these services will be provided from The Rainbow Children’s Centre, Wheeler Street.
+Our school offers parents the full range of services for an extended school, such as a free breakfast club on site, after school childcare at Wheeler Street school, adult education, although some of these services will be provided from The Rainbow Children’s Centre, Wheeler Street.
 We have many varied after school clubs.

 We work very closely with many community services such as the police, the community police, social services and health to name but a few with the well-being of your child at the centre of this.

-Our school nurse, Kath Starling, is available to meet with you each Tuesday, to discuss any problems your child may have.
-Our Family Worker, Michelle Newton, is also here to help with any problems you have which may affect your child’s attendance.
+Our school nurse, Helen Frankish, is available to meet with you each Thursday, to discuss any problems your child may have.
+Our Family Worker, Michelle Heeley, is also here to help with any problems you have which may affect your child’s attendance.
 She can also point you towards Early Help.
-Kath and Michelle are part of a team in school who are trained to help children who may have Emotional or Mental health needs.
-Dawn McMillan and Debbie Barmby are trained to support children who may be going through a difficult time, through home circumstances, such as a death in the family or difficult family problems.
-Children are signposted towards the team by staff in school.
+Helen and Michelle are part of a team in school who are trained to help children who may have Emotional or Mental health needs.
+Dawn McMillan, Debbie Barmby, Emmeline Stephenson and Michele Holiday are trained to support children who may be going through a difficult time, through home circumstances, such as a death in the family or difficult family problems.
+Children are signposted towards the ELSA team by staff in school.
 Children are also supported in class with our Jigsaw programme which helps them to deal with their own feelings and helps them to be mindful.